feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 assessed with Chi-squared.
 - Different thresholds can be used to assess the magnitude of the distribution shift according to the PSI value.
-The most commonly used thresholds are:
-  - Below 10%, the variable has not experienced a significant shift.
-  - Above 25%, the variable has experienced a major shift.
+The most commonly used thresholds are: below 10% (the variable has not experienced a significant shift) and above 25% (the variable has experienced a major shift).
-  - Between those two values, the shift is intermediate.
+Between those two values, the shift is intermediate.

 Examples